 However personal research into what is involved is essential, perhaps by speaking to previous participants.
 Paying particular attention to possible health risks related to their destination and planned activities is also very important.

 It is unusual for expedition organisations to now universally exclude elderly participants.
 The fitness of the participant is usually considered more important but the organisers may ask for a medical report from the participant's doctor.

 Expedition leaders should advise in detail on the intended route(s), modes of transport, accommodation and what personal clothing and other equipment is necessary.

 Other preparations as described elsewhere in the courses, for example, on climate differences, cultural change and exposure to infections are equally important for expeditions.

 The importance of well trained and qualified guides cannot be overemphasised.
-This is essential for the inexperienced expeditioner but also for those with experience going to places or will be in circumstances with which they are unfamiliar.
+This is essential for the inexperienced traveller but also for those with experience going to places or will be in circumstances with which they are unfamiliar.

 Well-organised sporting and expedition leaders give a lot of consideration to preventing accidents and providing first aid if they occur.

 These can range from falls, accidents in water including drowning, to being attacked unexpectedly by animals such as dogs, lions and tigers and crocodiles.
 Many animals, including rhinoceroses and hippopotami protecting their young, can be extremely dangerous.

 These risks need to be considered during the planning stage on expeditions and take into account the availability of any medical care during the journey.

 The need for comprehensive insurance, including cover for accidents, cannot be emphasised too strongly.
 Most insurance companies will ask about specific high-risk activities before they quote a price

-The need for comprehensive travel insurance must be emphasised and may be obligatory.
-Applications must include all likely activities.
+The need for comprehensive travel insurance must be emphasised and is usually obligatory.
+Applications for travel insurance must include all intended and likely activities.

 This is likely to be more expensive than for package holidays.

 Travelling quickly in emergencies from remote areas can be difficult and may take many days, for example in bad weather.